-- Check your local carrier store to see if they are open as a charging station during emergencies.
+- Check your local wireless store to see if they are open and providing charging station services during emergencies.

 - For 9-1-1, call if you can or text if you can’t.
 Stay on the line until the operator tells you it’s safe to end the call.
 When possible, have detailed location information ready.